 So, can we hug ourselves?

-You can try.
-Have a chest tightening device around your body, with hands in a prayer position and your attention turned to yourself sounds like the closest thing you can get - mechanically - to a hug.
+Having a chest tightening device around your body, with hands in a prayer position and your attention turned to yourself sounds like the closest thing you can get - mechanically - to a hug.